-5. Panic attacks: Panic attacks can go hand-in-hand with signs of anxiety.
-Symptoms may include high blood pressure, pounding chest pain, difficulty breathing, feelings of unreality, an extreme level of fear and detachment from self.
+Panic attacks: Panic attacks can go hand in hand with signs of anxiety and depression.
+Symptoms may include increased blood pressure, pounding chest pain, difficulty breathing, feelings of unreality, an extreme level of fear and detachment from self.
 They may cause a person to feel more dependent, fear going out in public, or fear being in crowds or enclosed places (agoraphobia).

-Flashbacks of a traumatic event: Often times, traumatic events in a person’s past can trigger symptoms of a nervous breakdown.
-It can also indicate an underlying case of post-traumatic stress disorder (PTSD).
-Seek the help of a professional if you suspect PTSD is the main contributor to a nervous breakdown.
+Flashbacks of a traumatic event: Traumatic events in a person’s past can often trigger symptoms of a mental breakdown in the present.
+It can also indicate an underlying case of post-traumatic stress disorder, which can be diagnosed by a health care professional.